“For I know that this will turn out for my deliverance through your prayer and supply of the spirit of Jesus Christ.”

 This is the second reason for Paul’s confidence that he would be released from prison.

 Prayer from the Philippian church was one thing upon which Paul could rest.
 Can our Christian leaders count on us to pray for them?
 If you are a leader, can you lean on the prayers of people in your organization?
 Do people think enough of you to pray for you?
-It is a wonderful thing to trust people enough to pray for us.
+It is a beautiful thing to trust people enough to pray for us.

 “and the supply of the spirit of Jesus Christ”